fpoli/python-astexport/README.rst

 .. image:: https://travis-ci.org/fpoli/python-astexport.svg?branch=master
     :target: https://travis-ci.org/fpoli/python-astexport

-Python command line application to export Python 3 AST as Json.
+Python command line application to export Python 3 AST as JSON.

 Python 2.7 AST was used up to version 0.2.1 of this library.